-- When this happens, make sure the hard drive storage space isn’t an issue or adjust the Windows language settings.
+- When this happens, ensure the hard drive storage space isn’t an issue or adjust the Windows language settings.

-- You can bypass all Windows installation errors when knowing the quickest fixes to apply.
+- You can bypass all Windows Update errors when knowing the quickest fixes to apply.

-How can I fix the Modern Setup Host error?
+How can I fix the Modern Setup Host error on Windows 10?

 1. Free up some hard drive storage space

-First, make sure there’s enough hard drive system partition space to upgrade to Windows 10.
-Users will need at least 15 GB free HDD storage to upgrade to Win 10 with the Media Creation Toolkit.
+First, ensure there’s enough hard drive system partition space to upgrade to Windows 10.
+Users will need at least 15 GB of free HDD storage to upgrade to Windows 10 with the Media Creation Toolkit.

 2. Clean Boot Windows

-- Clean-booting Windows will ensure that third-party software doesn’t conflict with the upgrade process in any way.
-Start by pressing the Windows key + R, enter msconfig in Run, and click the OK button.
+Clean-booting Windows will ensure that third-party software doesn’t conflict with the upgrade process.

-3. Check the Default Language is configured to U.S. English
+4. Check if the Default Language is configured to U.S. English

 - Click the View by drop-down menu to select Category.

-- Click Clock, Language, and Region to open the applet.
+- Now, click Clock and Region to open the applet.

-- Then select English (United States) on the Default input language drop-down menu.
+- Select English (United States) on the Format drop-down menu.

-4. Run setupprep.exe to Resume the System Upgrade
+5. Run setupprep.exe to resume the system upgrade

 - Open Run with the Windows key + R keyboard shortcut.